-We are excited to announce our second annual Community Classic partnered with Oak Pointe Country Club and benefitting the Chad Tough Foundation.
-The Night of Champions Dinner will be held after the Golf Outing at Oak Pointe Country Club.
+Our second annual Community Classic partnered with Oak Pointe Country Club benefitting the Chad Tough Foundation.
+The Night of Champions Dinner was held after the Golf Outing at Oak Pointe Country Club.

 Friday, June 28 at Oak Pointe Country Club in Brighton

 About the event: The L.E.A.D.
 (Leadership, Education & Action & Development) Foundation Night of Champions Awards Ceremony is a special night to recognize and celebrate Legacy Athletes that will continue their education and sports career in college.
 The student athletes will be celebrated throughout the night & all funds from the event will be given to the L.E.A.D.
 Foundation in order to support education, social awareness, community service and development for student athletes